-If evidence of TCRs are discovered during ground disturbing activities, all work within 100 feet of the find shall be halted immediately and a qualified Tribal Representative shall be consulted.
+If any suspected TRCs are discovered, all work within 100 feet of the find shall be halted immediately and the Tribal Representative and City shall be notified.
 Other procedures as specifically noted in the mitigation measure shall also be followed and complied with.

-Applicant/Developer Community Development Department Native American Heritage Commission United Auburn Indian Community Page 128 of Mitigated Negative Declaration/Mitigation Monitoring Program Reso No. ATTACHMENT A - PROJECT VICINTY MAP
+Applicant/Developer Community Development Department Native American Heritage Commission United Auburn Indian Community

+ATTACHMENT A - PROJECT VICINTY MAP